March 1, 1997 — Portland, ME

 June 1997 — return to the floor

 The June 1997 pedalboard marked a significant philosophical shift — Tube Screamers and the Ross Compressor moved back to the floor after being racked since 1994.
 This "back to basics" approach on the floor mirrored the overall rig simplification of the June setup.
+The Ross itself remained what it always was: always on, always in the chain, set once and never touched.
+It was a constant across every year of 1.0 — as essential to the tone as the guitar itself.

 Fall 1997 — new switching demands